rails/rails/guides/source/testing.md

 #### The Basic Test Case

-Here's a unit test to test a mailer named `UserMailer` whose action `invite` is used to send an invitation to a friend.
-It is an adapted version of the base test created by the generator for an `invite` action.
+Here's a unit test to test a mailer named `UserMailer` whose action `invite` is used to send an invitation to a friend:

 ```ruby
 require "test_helper"